pfleege/huuva-order-form-demo/README.md

 Due to time constraints, some compromises were made towards the end - some of components are unnecessarily long and could benefit from splitting them into smaller pieces.
 The project as a whole contain a handful components that have been given their own pages.
 You can view them by clicking on the navlinks.

 ## Initial set up

+You can load data into the project by using the included demo data in the lib -folder (demoData.ts).
+If you want to modify which tables are being loaded, go to the API in the app/api/load-data -folder and read the instructions on top.

+Note that the SQL syntax might differ slightly from the one used in here (the Neon database), so change the queries according to the required syntax.

 In order to load the available demo data, you need to type "localhost:3000/api/load-data" in your browser and hit enter: